Mummy Mountain

 Ponderosa pines line the trail

-The junction: we leave Trail Canyon Trail and turn left onto North Loop Trail.
+The junction: we left Trail Canyon Trail and turned left onto North Loop Trail.
 This trail leads to

 Charleston Peak but we'll soon exit it and make our way offtrail to Mummy Mountain.